UNCTAD Africa Internship Programme 2022 – Call for Applications

-Selection Criteria: Candidates will be assessed based on their Personel History Profiles (PHP).
-Individual interviews may be conducted for futher assessment.
+Selection Criteria: Candidates will be assessed based on their Personnel History Profiles (PHP).
+Individual interviews may be conducted for further assessment.
 A complete online application (Cover Note and Personal History profile) is required.
 Incomplete applications will not be reviewed.

 The cover Note must include:

 – Title of degree you are currently pursuing;

 – Graduation date (when will you be graduating from the programme);

 – List the IT skills and programmes that you are proficient in;

 – Explain why you are the best candidate for the internship position.

 In your Personal History Profile, be sure to include all past work experience, if any; IT skills and three (3) references.